$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Introduction

 It is generally believed that $\gamma$-jet production is a ``golden probe" for studying parton energy loss since the color-neutral photon does not interact strongly with the hot and dense medium \cite{Adare:2012yt, Afanasiev:2012dg} and can be used to best approximate the transverse momentum of the accompanying jet which is produced together with the photon in the hard processes of the Compton ($qg\rightarrow q\gamma$) or annihilation ($q\bar{q}\rightarrow g\gamma$) scattering \cite{Wang:1996yh, Wang:1996pe}.
 Since the produced direct photon does not interact with the hot and dense medium, using it as the coincidence trigger does not lead to biases in the geometrical configuration of the initial production as in the dihadron, hadron-jet or dijet production.
 Medium modification of $\gamma$-hadron spectra in Au + Au collisions at the Relativistic Heavy-ion Collider (RHIC) \cite{Frantz:2009zn,Adare:2012qi,Abelev:2009gu,STAR:2016jdz} and $\gamma$-jet spectra in Pb + Pb collisions at the Large Hadron Collider (LHC) \cite{Chatrchyan:2012gt,Sirunyan:2017qhf,Sirunyan:2018qec, Aaboud:2018anc} have been observed that are consistent with the picture of jet quenching in the suppression of single hadron and jet spectra.
 The average fraction of quark jets versus gluon jets in $\gamma$-jet production is larger than that of single and dijet at the same transverse momentum and colliding energy.
-Quarks also lose about half (4/9) less energy as gluons in the QGP medium.
-However, experimental results indicate a stronger average parton energy loss in $\gamma$-hadron and $\gamma$-jet production than in the single hadron and jet spectra \cite{He:2018gks}.
-These are all because there is no surface or tangential trigger bias in $\gamma$-hadron (jet) production as in single hadron (jet) and di-hadron (di-jet) production.
-If small droplets of QGP are formed in p + A collisions and energetic partons also experience parton energy loss as in the QGP in A+A collisions, one should expect to observe more sizable medium modification of $\gamma$-hadron spectra in p + A collisions.
+Quarks lose about half (4/9) less energy than gluons in the QGP medium.
+However, phenomenological analyses of experimental data on single jet and $\gamma$-jet suppression show a stronger average jet energy loss for $\gamma$-jets than single inclusive jets \cite{He:2018gks} due to trigger biases.
+There are less surface and tangential trigger bias in $\gamma$-hadron (jet) production than in single hadron (jet) and di-hadron (di-jet) production.
+Therefore, if small droplets of QGP are formed in p + A collisions and energetic partons also experience parton energy loss as in A + A collisions, one should expect to observe more sizable medium modification of $\gamma$-hadron spectra than single hadron and di-hadron spectra in p + A collisions.